Franciscofn123/Franciscofn123/README.md

 - 📊 I specialize in R, Python, and SQL for data science

-- 🎓 I studied statistics at the Pontifical Catholic University of Chile.
+- 🎓 I studied statistics at the Pontifical Catholic University of Chile

 - 👨‍💻 All of my projects are available at [https://github.com/Franciscofn123](https://github.com/Franciscofn123)